 He offered me to share my posts on their social media in return for a link placement -- not a good offer for me because I probably wouldn’t get any traffic from it.
 Here’s how I would rewrite their email and offer a more compelling incentive:

 My search for valuable content headline topics lead me to your site’s post here: [URL]

 Very impressive — congrats!
 I was thinking of including your post (with a do-follow link) in one of the future guest posts.
 I’ve written for [the publications I’ve been featured on].
 I’m sure it adds a ton of value to my guest post and my audience will love it.

 In return, do you think you can do me a favor?
 Recently we published a post about [topic] and I think it adds a lot of value to your audience as well if you include it in your post.
 Check it out here: [URL].
 Alternatively, I can prepare a guest post for you- you have my writing samples above.

 [name] [LinkedIn/Twitter] [website]

 Quality link building is one of the top challenges a company faces.
 Oftentimes people consider link building a short-term strategy that could drive traffic to their new pages in a short time.
 This might be the reason for some of the biggest (yet so popular) mistakes in cold emailing and, as a side effect, the ridiculously low response rate.
-In this article I explained some ways to make link building outreach your long-term growth strategy and build relationships with the right people in your niche.
+Sometimes it's better to leave link building to professionals and outsource an agency that specializes in off-page SEO.
+In this article, I explained some ways to make link building outreach your long-term growth strategy and build relationships with the right people in your niche.